Understanding Language Models: The Foundation Behind AI Conversations

 Pre-training and Adaptation

-The context window defines how much text a language model can consider at a time when generating or understanding output.
-At a high level:
+The context window defines how much text a language model can consider at once when generating output.
+It is, in effect, the model’s working memory.

 How Language Models Generate Text